isarlab-department-engineering/ros_dt_lane_follower/README.md

 # ros-lane-detection
 ROS nodes for lane detection based on computer vision algorithms

-- new_lane_detection.py: scans the image captured by the camera looking for white, yellow and red lines and calculates the error in pixel from the middle of the lane.
+- lane_detection.py: scans the image captured by the camera looking for white, yellow and red lines and calculates the error in pixel from the middle of the lane.
 It subscribes the "image_topic" topic and publishes the error value on the "lane_detection" topic.
-- new_lane_controller.py: contains the PID controller and sets speed.
-It subscribes the "lane_detection" topic and publishes linear and angular velocities of the robot on the "follow_topic" topic.
+- lane_controller.py: contains the PID controller and sets motors' speed.
+It subscribes the "lane_detection" topic and publishes
+  linear and angular velocities of the robot on the "follow_topic" topic.